Mandatory and charitable rate relief

 Occupiers of the following qualify for mandatory rate relief:

-- Non-domestic premises occupied by a charity or the trustees of a charity where the premises are used wholly or mainly charitable purposes
+- Non-domestic premises occupied by a charity or the trustees of a charity where the premises are used wholly or mainly for charitable purposes

 - Charity shops where the premises are used wholly or mainly for the sale of predominantly donated goods and the proceeds of sales (after deductions for expenses) are applied for the purposes of the charity